SE-VGG16/Enhanced-Forest-Fire-and-Smoke-Detection-using-SE-VGG16-A-Lightweight-and-Robust-Convolutional-Neur/README.md

 ✔️ **Lightweight & Efficient** – Optimized for **real-time detection** with UAVs and edge devices.
 ✔️ **Enhanced Feature Extraction** – Uses **SEBlocks** to **improve sensitivity to fire features** in complex environments.
 ✔️ **Robust to Challenging Conditions** – Works effectively **under dense vegetation, varying lighting, and smoke occlusion**.
+📌 Key Features:
+🔹 SEBlocks integration for enhanced feature recalibration.
+🔹 Trained on a diverse Kaggle dataset of fire and non-fire images.
+🔹 Supports real-time inference on resource-constrained devices.
 ---

 ## 📂 Repository Structure